 Temperature -5°C or colder:

-If the chain saw is to be used in cold weather or powder snow conditions a special cover can be fitted to the starter unit.
-This restricts the flow of cooling air and prevents large amounts of snow from being sucked in.
+For running the machine in cold weather or powder snow, a special cover is available, which is mounted on the starter housing.
+This reduces the intake of cold air and prevents large amounts of snow from being sucked in.